 The Honda Rebel will be the last Honda on our used motorcycle list, but it’s probably the most enduring learner bike of all time.
 They’ve been a recurring theme in all motorcycle training facilities across the globe for the past 30 years and for good reason: they’re a fun, simple, versatile, practical, comfortable, reliable motorcycle.
 They’re the ultimate little cruiser, and while many people will try and tell you that bigger is better, it’s not always the case.

-Now, the model we’re talking about it the old school style of Rebel.
+Now, the model we’re talking about it the old school style of Rebel, which has long since been known as one of the best starter motorcycle options.
 For 2017, Honda decided to give the Rebel line a complete overhaul.
 The new bikes are perfect, but you’re not going to find any affordable used ones for quite some time.
 So, we’re going to stick to the more well-established kind of Rebel.
-You can find them equipped with a 250cc or 500cc engine, and we recommend either.
+You can find them equipped with a 250cc or 500cc single cylinder engine, and we recommend either.
 However, if you’re a real beginner, the 250 is a great starter machine – and not just to ride either.

-Easy to ride, easy to maintain, easy to procure parts for, and great fuel economy – the Honda Rebel is a great used motorcycle to consider.
+Easy to ride, easy to maintain, easy to procure parts for, with a great fuel economy and a totally un-intimidating seat height – the Rebel is a great used motorcycle for beginner riders to consider.

 Or what about something completely different?
 You might not want something like a grown-up minibike, a baby rocket, or a toned down cruiser, so how about this?
 This is the Suzuki TU250X, and it can only be described as a very traditional motorcycle.
 Suzuki has actually been manufacturing these little beauties since 1994, but they only arrived in the US in 2009 – and when it did arrive, it was very well received by the motorcycling press.
 Reviewers praised its vintage themed aesthetic, its responsive handling, and the fun nature of its fuel injected single cylinder 250cc engine.
 It’s no performance motorcycle, but it will get you from A to B – and you’ll have fun doing it.